EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

     * alg with value defined by the AS2 (Content Encryption Algorithm)
     * Base IV with value defined by the AS2
     * k with value the symmetric key value
+    * OPTIONALLY, exp with the expiration time of the key
     * OPTIONALLY, kid with an identifier for the key value
-  - "pub\_keys", containing the public keys of all authorized signing members, if the "get\_pub\_keys" parameter was present and set to 0x01 in the Authorization + Key Distribution Request
+  - "pub\_keys", containing the public keys of all authorized signing members, if the "get\_pub\_keys" parameter was present and set to the empty array in the Authorization + Key Distribution Request

 Examples for the response payload are detailed in {{fig-resp-as2}} and {{fig-resp2-as2}}.